 George Peabody Library, Johns Hopkins University in Baltimore, MD.
 Located just a stone’s throw away from the Washington Monument, this library is free to all.
 It covers a number of topics, but the emphasis is on the liberal arts, exploration, and geography as it was understood in the 19th

 Wren Library at Cambridge in the United Kingdom.
-This library is part of Trinity college at Cambridge, and its namesake, Christopher Wren, designed the building.
+This library is part of Trinity College at Cambridge, and its namesake, Christopher Wren, designed the building.
 It houses quite a few rare original documents, such as Isaac Newton’s works, the first book printed in English, and over a thousand medieval manuscripts.

 Thomas Fisher Rare Book Library at the University of Toronto in Toronto, Canada.
 This library features the largest collection in Canada of rare texts available to the public.
 The collection covers a wide swath of interests, and while much of the emphasis is on Canada, they also have ancient Egyptian papyrus manuscript fragments, an ancient Babylonian cuneiform tablet, and annotated proof sheets of various Darwin works (but not Origin of the Species).

 Rijksmuseum Research Library in Amsterdam, Netherlands.
 While this is not a university library, it is the largest public library of its kind in the Netherlands.
-This research library houses and extensive collection of art history records, such as sale catalogs.
+This research library houses an extensive collection of art history records, such as sale catalogs.
 Much of this is available online, but there are still tens of thousands of sale catalogs not yet entered online.

 Huntington Library in San Marino, California.
 The Library’s collection of rare books and manuscripts in the fields of British and American history and literature is nothing short of extraordinary.
 For qualified scholars, The Huntington is one of the largest and most complete research libraries in the United States in its fields of specialization.